tclupper/StarterPy/Readme.md

 * radio buttons
 * drop-down list box
 * multi-line text box (used for input and output)
-* menus with Open file and about boxes
+* menus with File and about boxes

-It also includes the necessary code to communicate with the virtual serial port to the Arduino board using the "language" within the firmware.
+It includes the necessary code to communicate with the Arduino Uno via the virtual com-port using the "commands" within the firmware.
+You can even attached multiple Arduino Unos to the computer's USB ports and the program will allow you to select the one to interface to.
+When you start the program, it automatically loads the available Unos into a drop-down box for you to select.

 The idea is that you would use this code as a starting point to develop your application.
-The setup also allows you to compile the code to create a stand alone executable .exe file.
+The Python setup also allows you to compile the code to create a stand alone executable .exe file (for Windows...I have not tried Linux yet).

 ---